mdrobisch/roseguarden/README.md

 - add your googlemail MAIL_USERNAME to your enviroment variables (for enabling mail service)
 - add your googlemail MAIL_PASSWORD to your enviroment variables (for enabling mail-service)
-- initialize RoseGuarden database in the 'server' - directory with 'python db_create'
+- initialize RoseGuarden database in the `server` - directory with `python db_create`

 Running RoseGuarden
 -------------------

-- start the HTTPServer in the 'client' - directory with  'python -m SimpleHTTPServer 8000'
+- start the HTTPServer in the `client`' - directory with  `python -m SimpleHTTPServer 8000`
-- start the RoseGuarden-app in the 'server' - directory witch 'python
+- start the RoseGuarden-app in the `server` - directory witch `python run.py`

 Screenshots
 ===========